NeuralStorm/MATLAB-offline-neural-analysis/docs/recfield_main.md

 # recfield_main

-## Summary
+## Purpose

 The `recfield_main` function performs a receptive field analysis, and will optionally perform a cluster analysis, as well as plot a peri-stimulus time histogram.

+## Usage

 The program requires the [Curve Fitting Toolbox](https://www.mathworks.com/products/curvefitting.html) for smoothing, and if graphing is enabled, the [Scrollsubplot](https://www.mathworks.com/matlabcentral/fileexchange/7730-scrollsubplot) to plot the PSTHs and the [Parallel Computing Toolbox](https://www.mathworks.com/products/parallel-computing.html) to speed that process up.

 Once these dependencies are installed, the target directory has been set up with the [required file structure](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/file_layout.md), and filenames match the [required naming conventions](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/filename_convention.md), make sure that MONA is in your Matlab path and run `recfield_main` in the command window to start the program.